-But one scholar, who was greatly influenced by Charles Darwin's theory of evolution, framed the American educational system with pragmatism.
+But one scholar, greatly influenced by Darwin's theory of evolution, framed the American educational system with pragmatism.
 Because of his influence many students seem to have believed Darwin's theory as if it were a religion.
 What is worse, pragmatism, which seemed to give immediate benefit, fascinated the American psyche.
-To us, pragmatism looked optimistic.
-Soon, pragmatism became our American mentality.
+To Americans, pragmatism looked optimistic.
+Soon, pragmatism became Americans' mentality.
 The damage which has come from this idea is greater than we can imagine.
 Mostly Americans were joyful.
 They were sacrificial.
-But these days, we Americans are not joyful; instead many are angry.
-So the people of other nations call us, "angry Americans."
-We are no longer sacrificial.
-Instead, we are selfish.
-Here we learn that sometimes theory and result do not match.
+But these days, Americans are not joyful; instead they are angry.
+So the people of other nations call them, "angry Americans."
+Americans are no more sacrificial.
+Instead, they are selfish.
+Here we learn that sometimes theory and result are not matching.
 We must hear Jesus' words, "Man does not live on bread alone, but on every word that comes from the mouth of God."
 When the devil tempted him, Jesus was weak and helpless after fasting for forty days.
 But he did not yield to the devil's temptation.
 Instead, he defeated the temptations of the devil with the word of God.
 "It is written: 'Man does not live on bread alone, but on every word that comes from the mouth of God."